aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/xfa-forms/_index.md

 type: docs
 weight: 20
 url: /net/xfa-forms/
 description: Aspose.PDF for .NET API lets you work with XFA and XFA Acroform fields in a PDF document.
-The Aspose.PDF.Facades.
+The Aspose.Pdf.Facades.
 lastmod: "2022-02-17"
 sitemap:
     changefreq: "weekly"